 4. Compliance Costs.
-This rule will impose no compliance costs on small businesses or local governments for the reasons stated above: insofar as any obligations are imposed on small businesses they already existed under the statute and have become more concrete as a result of this rule.
+This rule will impose no compliance costs on small businesses or local governments for the reasons stated above: insofar as any obligations are imposed on small businesses they already existed under the statute and have become more concrete as a result of this rule, and the concreteness of the rule may reduce professional service expenses.

 5. Economic and Technological Feasibility.
-Compliance with this rule requires no new investment or technology that does not presently exist.
+Compliance with this rule requires no new investment or technology that does not presently exist, as small businesses can readily apply the calculations called for in the rule.

 6. Minimizing Adverse Impact.
-The rule has a positive impact on small business and no impact on local government.
-Small businesses are already subject to a requirement to avoid exercising unfair leverage; almost all businesses subject to this rule will be larger businesses supplying small businesses, thus leading to small businesses being positively rather than adversely impacted by price restraint requirements.
+This rule has a positive impact on small business and no impact on local government.
+Small business is already subject to a requirement to avoid gross disparities in price without cost justification; this obligation has been quantified to facilitate application of the statutory standard.

 To the extent that this rule has an adverse impact on small businesses, the Attorney General has considered, and applied, the approaches prescribed in section 202-b of the State Administrative Procedure Act.
-The Attorney General has taken account of limited resources available to small businesses and local governments by limiting this rule to possessors of 30% or greater market share or businesses with 10% or more market share in highly concentrated markets.
+The Attorney General has taken account of limited resources available to small businesses and local governments by applying cost determination and allocation standards that already exist or standards consistent with existing rules, combined with performance standards where such standards are consistent with the statutory text and purposes.

 Insofar as businesses would have previously considered it appropriate to raise prices based on interpretations of the statute that are not consistent with its text or purpose, this adverse impact is the intentional effect of the statute in its efforts to curb profiteering during abnormal market disruptions.
-This rule does not derogate a small business's statutory defense of increased costs or profit margin maintenance.
-The Attorney General considered creating exemptions from coverage of the rule for small businesses and local governments and has largely done so; as discussed above, the rule does not apply to local governments and the market share and market concentration thresholds are so high as to exclude most, if not all, small businesses.
-The Attorney General determined any blanket small business exception would be in derogation of the text and purpose of the statute and would impinge on the general welfare, which is advanced by the eradication of price gouging from all parts of the marketplace.
+This rule does not derogate a small business's statutory defense of increased costs or profit margin maintenance; it may enhance that defense because a business now knows the methods by which statutory costs are calculated and what costs fall within the statutory definition.